TOILmodular/CLONK/PanelLayout/Layout.md

 ### Original Design
 Coordinates given in the table fit to the layout of components given in the PCBc in folder GerberFiles.
-The layout is slightly different for both versions due to different positions of the output LEDs.
 Details are given in the coordinates table below.

 Panel size: 55mm x 128.5mm